microsoft/testfx-docs/RFCs/007-DataSource-Attribute-VS-ITestDataSource.md

 | TestMethod does not require to have parameters    | TestMethod is required to have parameters              |

 Note :
-Test authors should not expect data to be set in TestContext for attributes inheriting from ITestDataSource.
+Test authors should not expect data to be set in TestContext for attributes inheriting from `ITestDataSource`.
 Going forward, data should only be consumed from Testmethod parameters for data-driven tests.

 ### Support Scenarios
 Following scenarios will not supported in case of DataSource Attributes :